-If you, your spouse, or dependents have significant medical or dental costs in 2019, you may be able to deduct those expenses when you file your tax return this year.
-Here are eight things you should know about medical and dental expenses and other benefits:
+If you, your spouse, or your dependents had significant medical or dental costs in 2022, you may be able to deduct those expenses when you file your tax return this year.
+Here’s what you should know about medical and dental expenses and other benefits:

-4. You can’t deduct reimbursed expenses.
 Your total medical expenses for the year must be reduced by any reimbursement.
 Costs reimbursed by insurance or other sources do not qualify for a deduction.
 Normally, it makes no difference if you receive the reimbursement or if it is paid directly to the doctor or hospital.

-5. Whose expenses qualify.
-You may include qualified medical expenses you pay for yourself, your spouse, and your dependents.
+Include qualified medical expenses you pay for yourself, your spouse, and your dependents.
 Some exceptions and special rules apply to divorced or separated parents, taxpayers with a multiple support agreement, or those with a qualifying relative who is not your child.

-8. No double benefit.
 You can’t claim a tax deduction for medical and dental expenses you paid for with funds from your Health Savings Accounts (HAS) or Flexible Spending Arrangements (FSA).
 Amounts paid with funds from those plans are usually tax-free.
 This rule prevents two tax benefits for the same expense.